krb5/krb5/doc/admin/install_kdc.rst

-It is not strictly necessary to have the master KDC server in the Kerberos database, but it can be handy if you want to be able to swap the master KDC with one of the slaves.
+It is not strictly necessary to have the master KDC server in the Kerberos database, but it can be handy if you want to be able to swap the master KDC with one of the replicas.

 Next, extract ``host`` random keys for all participating KDCs and store them in each host's default keytab file.
 Ideally, you should extract each keytab locally on its own KDC.
 If this is not feasible, you should use an encrypted session to send them across the network.
-To extract a keytab directly on a slave KDC called ``kerberos-1.mit.edu``, you would execute the following command::
+To extract a keytab directly on a replica KDC called ``kerberos-1.mit.edu``, you would execute the following command::

     kadmin: ktadd host/kerberos-1.mit.edu